Rob Babcock

-Robert "Rob" Babcock (1953 – May 15, 2019) was an American basketball executive.
+Robert Babcock (1953 – May 15, 2019) was an American basketball executive.
 He served as a Vice President of Basketball Operations with the Minnesota Timberwolves of the NBA, and also as general manager of the Toronto Raptors from 2004 to 2006.

 Education

 Babcock was born in Phoenix, Arizona in 1953.
 He earned his master's degree in secondary education and psychology from Arizona State University in 1977.
 He received an undergraduate degree in 1974 from Grand Canyon University with a Bachelor of Arts degree in education and social studies.
 He then taught briefly at Paradise Valley High School in Phoenix, where he also coached the freshman basketball team.

 Career

 Babcock was head coach at Phoenix College, where his teams advanced to the ACCAC playoffs twice and were the regional runners-up in 1986.
 He has "23 years of NBA management experience".
 In 2011, the Bleacher Report named Rob Babcock as one of the "10 Worst NBA GMs in League history".